 Lung cancer is the second most common type of cancer and the leading cause of cancer death.
-According to the National Cancer Institute, the 5 year relative survival for people with localized cancer (cancer that is confined to the site) is nearly 60%.
-However, the 5 year relative survival decreases to less than six percent if the disease has metastasized (spread to other parts of the body).
+According to the National Cancer Institute, the 5 year relative survival for people with localized cancer (cancer that is confined to the site) is more than 60%.
+However, the 5 year relative survival decreases to 7% if the disease has metastasized (spread to other parts of the body).
 Unfortunately, less than a quarter of lung cancer cases are diagnosed at an early stage.

 Here are three things you should know to about lung cancer, and how to help prevent it.

 1. Understand risk factors